 dusters, and/or spraying the rug with compressed air.

 Inspection and Stain Treatments

-notify the firm if the rug has been in contact with urine, feces, vomit,
+with appropriate cleansers.
+Also notify the company if the rug has been

 that it needs to be decontaminated.

 As with wall-to-wall carpeting, some stains or problems can be difficult